Intro

 The remaining goals include backhands, tip-ins, deflections and so forth – basically less common scoring methods.

-Both the Bauer AG5NT (Canada Here) and the TRUE HZRDUS PX (Canada Here) are low kick options, most suitable for forwards.
+Both the Bauer Hyperlite 2 (Canada Here) and the TRUE HZRDUS 9X4 (Canada Here) are the latest low kick options, most suitable for forwards.

-Mid Kick Point (Hybrid option for Snapshots and Slapshots)
+Mid Kick Point (Ideal for Slapshots and One-timers)

-The WARRIOR NOVIUM Pro (Canada Here) is more ideal for defensemen or players with a powerful shot release.
+The WARRIOR Super Novium (Canada Here) is more ideal for defensemen or players with a powerful shot release.

 For players that often break their stick right above the blade, the hybrid kick point may prolong the stick life.